yurolaitsalbert - Fotolia

 Approaching analytics can be daunting for companies of any size and the stakes are often high.
 Collecting data is one thing, but gleaning useful and actionable information out of it can be a troublesome next step.

-Implementing an analytics business plan, even with patience and broad commitment, can still prove difficult to tackle if the proper groundwork is not laid.
+Implementing a data analytics business plan, even with patience and broad commitment, can still prove difficult to tackle if the proper groundwork is not laid.

-Companies approaching this need to be adaptive and take the right approach with data before an analytics plan can be used effectively.
-As with most major shifts and projects, it is the amount of focus and effort put into an analytics business plan that can determine its success.
+Companies need to be adaptive and take the right approach with data before an analytics plan can be used effectively.
+As with most major shifts and projects, it is the amount of focus and effort put into a data analytics business plan that can determine its success.

 Laying the groundwork